gianyrox/tasklapp/README.md

 # Taskl App

-A competitive task completion application where users can assign tasks to each other.
-The app ranks users based on their performance, speed, and consistency in completing tasks.
+A friend-based task completion application where users can assign tasks to their friends and complete tasks assigned to them.
+Complete tasks, earn ratings, and compete on the leaderboard.

 ## Project Overview